 Today, aged 23, Anuradha is mum to three boys.
-And she’s successfully stopped five child marriages and counselled over 20 families against it in her village over the past few years.
+She’s successfully stopped five child marriages and counselled over 20 families against it in her village over the past few years.

-Apart from being a busy mum and an active anti-child marriage advocate in her community, she also works as an anchor for a local news channel, where she openly speaks up on child rights and the rights of women.
+Apart from being a busy mum and an active anti-child marriage advocate in her community, she also works as an anchor for a local news channel, where she speaks passionately about child rights and the rights of women.

-She is now completing her higher education and hopes to pursue a degree in education to fulfil her childhood dream and become a teacher.
+She is now completing her higher education and hopes to pursue a degree in education to fulfil her childhood dream by becoming a teacher.

 And it’s not only her own dreams that are coming true.
 One child from the village, whose marriage was stopped by Anuradha a few years ago, recently completed her schooling and is now studying for a bachelor’s degree.

 While playing with the children she teaches at the Remedial Education Centre run by World Vision in her community, Anuradha concludes:

 “My life has changed.
 Ever since I was educated about my rights, I’ve left no stone unturned.
 At first, I was very angry about my marriage but now I have left the regret behind and I’m determined to make the lives of other girls in my community secure.
 I feel extremely proud when girls come and thank me for stopping their marriage.”

 When you become a child and community sponsor with World Vision, you help a child to become more than their circumstances.
 Child sponsorship funds vital programmes so that vulnerable children, like those Anuradha helps, learn about their rights, are protected, access a quality education and can look ahead to a brighter future.